HSE Training Fines 2024–2025: The Real Cost of Poor Training Records

 Bestway Northern — £1M

-Bestway Northern, part of the Bestway wholesale group, was fined £1 million following an incident involving a vehicle manoeuvre at one of its depots.
-The investigation revealed inadequate training for banksmen — the personnel responsible for guiding vehicles in confined spaces.
+Bestway Northern, part of the Bestway wholesale group, was fined £1 million (Manchester Magistrates' Court, 18 July 2025) after banksman Lee Warburton was crushed to death by a reversing HGV at one of its depots.
+The HSE's primary finding was a failure to implement a safe system of work; inadequate training for banksmen — the personnel responsible for guiding vehicles in confined spaces — was one of several contributing factors.

-The company had a system on paper, but the training behind it was insufficient.
-The fine reflected both the severity of the outcome and the gap between documented procedures and actual competence.
+The company had a system on paper, but the training behind it was among the gaps the HSE identified.
+The fine reflected both the severity of the outcome and the distance between documented procedures and actual competence.

 Source: HSE Press Office